kevinfaveri/kevinfaveri/README.md

 #### Hey Kevin...
 Tell me what you know!

 Well...
 I've expertise working with Java and NodeJS *ecosystems* for backend solutions: Rest APIs, GRAPHQL APIs, common frameworks (Spring Boot, Express, etc)...
-I also have a passion for working as frontend (React, React Native and Vue) because I find it to exercise my creative side a lot.
+I also have a special passion for working as frontend (React, React Native, Vue) because besides exercising my creativity a lot, it is also where I feel most as an specialist.

-Currently sharpening my skills on Solana.
+Currently, degening into the Solana blockchain ecossystem (as it can be seen with some pinned projects here).

 Because of some curiosity about DevOps, it's worth mentioning that I've got a very good understanding of CI/CD tools, Docker and Kubernetes.